Colophon

 My Collaborator

-I designed and built this site working with Claude Code, Anthropic’s agentic coding tool as an experiment and learning process.
-Designing a personal website is, in my experience, one of the hardest of projects — the combination of blank-canvas freedom, deep personal investment, and the gap between ideas and execution tends to make them stall.
+I designed and built this site working with Claude Code, Anthropic’s agentic coding tool, as an experiment and a learning process.
+Designing a personal website is, in my experience, one of the hardest projects.
+The mix of blank-canvas freedom, deep personal investment, and the gap between ideas and execution tends to make them stall.
 Claude Code narrowed that gap in a way I hadn’t experienced before.
-I could stay focused on the creative decisions rather than getting lost in implementation details.
-That’s new for me and magical.
+I could stay focused on creative decisions rather than getting lost in implementation details.
+That’s new for me, and a little magical.

 The Feels